Setting & Achieving Key Goals In Property Investment

 Before we get into the specifics of what kind of goals property investors should seek to attain, we will first think more closely about what characteristics good goals have.
-With the right characteristics, a goal is much more likely to be attainable, and to teach you something along the way, so it is worth knowing more about this topic.
-As it happens, there are a few key elements which many goals do need to have in order to really be truly and fully effective.
+With the right characteristics, a goal is much more likely to be attainable and to teach you something along the way, so it is worth knowing more about this topic.
+As it happens, there are a few key elements which many goals do need to have to be truly and fully effective.

 Simplicity helps to make the goal clearer to comprehend, which might be considered a characteristic in its own right.
-Clarity is what ensures that your goal can be carried out easily, as it shows that you truly understand what the goal actually is.
+Clarity is what ensures that your goal can be carried out efficiently, as it shows that you genuinely understand what the target is.
 In a way, all of these characteristics are attempts to reach a state of clarity within those goals.

-In order to achieve any goal, you need to have a strong idea of what actually constitutes achieving it.
+To achieve any goal, you need to have a strong idea of what constitutes achieving it.
 In other words, you should have clear criteria for the end result of the goal.
 Another way of putting this is that a goal should be concrete in its expectation of what you are hoping to achieve.
-It is much better to say that you would like to make a profit of a certain number, than to say you would like to simply make more profit.
-So when you are formulating your own goals, be sure to specify what the end point actually is.
+It is much better to say that you would like to make a profit of a certain number than to say you would like to make more profit simply.
+So when you are formulating your own goals, be sure to specify what the endpoint is.

-We now know exactly what a good goal should look like, but what about the specific goals of property investors?
-What should you actually be aiming for?
+We now know what a good goal should look like, but what about the specific goals of property investors?
+What should you be aiming for?

 Arguably one of the most common types of goal that any investor aims for is an increase in profit.
 After all, what is the point of investing if not to make as much profit as possible?
 But setting such a goal can often be surprisingly difficult to get right.
 Bearing in mind the above characteristics, how can you expect to set a profit-based goal for your investment portfolio?

 The best way is to bear in mind primarily the characteristic of time-bound goals.
-You want to be able to make a certain profit by a certain time, and that is easily the best way of ensuring that you make more and more profit.
+You want to be able to make a certain profit by a particular time, and that is easily the best way of ensuring that you make more and more profit.
 The real difficulty here is in figuring out how much profit you should expect to make, and in what kind of time frame.
-Nobody can really answer this for you, as it all depends on your situation, and there are so many variables to consider.
-But you can do a number of things to ensure that you are more likely to reach that profit goal.
+Nobody can answer this for you, as it all depends on your situation, and there are so many variables to consider.
+But you can do several things to ensure that you are more likely to reach that profit goal.

 One of the main revenues of income for property investors is rental income.
 So if you want to make more of a profit, generally the best way is to ensure that you are charging enough rent.
-You don’t want to be a miser of a landlord, but you do want to make as much money as possible, so this is worth looking at.
+You don’t want to be a miser of a landlord, but you do want to make a profit.
 Similarly, the other most effective way of making more money is to learn how to be more effective at waiting for the right time to buy and sell.
-Paying attention to the markets and selling your property on at the right time should really make a huge difference to how much profit you are seeing coming in.
+Paying attention to the markets and selling your property on at the right time should make a huge difference to how much profit you are seeing coming in.

 Profit is clearly important to any property investor, so this is goal you will not want to ignore or avoid.
 However, it is far from being the only worthwhile goal in investment.

 Another common type of goal is to want to expand your portfolio.
-When you start out in your investment, you will only have one property – unless you are fortunate enough to have plenty of capital behind you.
+When you start in your investment, you will only have one property – unless you are fortunate enough to have plenty of capital behind you.
 But as you continue onwards in your investment, you want to try and gain more and more properties along the way.
-This will ensure that you are able to continue growing profits at the same time, and is another main goal to always try and achieve.
+This will ensure that you can continue growing profits at the same time, and is another main goal always to try and achieve.

-For some investors, it is much less about making a profit or expanding than it is about finding and holding on to decent property.
-If you are someone for whom the love of the property itself is what matters, then you might well be concerned primarily with the idea of finding properties which really appeal to you.
+For some investors, it is much less about making a profit or expanding than it is about finding and holding onto properties.
+If you are someone for whom the love of the property itself is what matters, then you might well be concerned primarily with the idea of finding properties which appeal to you.
 In this case, you might formulate it as a goal in terms of finding a certain number of fantastic properties for you to have in your portfolio.

 For some, it is more about renovating and building up old properties, bringing out the beauty in those places.
-But don’t be mistaken: doing so is still a viable way of making decent profit in the long run, and is essential for anyone who wants to be successful in property investment.
-If you fall into this category, all you need to do is follow your nose and see where you feel you are led to.
+But don’t be mistaken: doing so is still a viable way of making a decent profit in the long run, and is essential for anyone who wants to be successful in property investment.
+If you fall into this category, all you need to do is follow your nose and see where it leads you.

 Another goal which you might want to consider is less about you, and more about your tenants.
-If you are going to be making money by renting out your property, you will find that it is essential to work hard to be the best landlord you can be.
-Everyone has a slightly different idea of what a good landlord is like, but there are some basic elements which most people will agree on.
+If you are going to be making money by renting out your property, you will find that it is essential to work hard to be the best landlord for your tenants.

 Get these goals in line, and you will be well on your way to being a better investor.